tomorrowbiostasis/Biostasis-Backend/README.md

        Change the name of the file from `.example.env` to `.env`

-       fill the file with proper values.
+       Fill the file with proper values.

        You can also use alternative ways to bind environment variables but we recommend using the `.env` file.

    2. **Docker Containerization:**